Teen Travel Network

 Internet Access, Signal & Connectivity on TTN programs

 Each country and program site come with their own unique advantages and challenges to internet access.
-In Home Bases where there is wifi, program directors will provide students access to the wifi so that they can connect with their family during staff-designated cell phone time only.
+In Home Bases where there is wifi, program staff will provide students access to the wifi so that they can connect with their family during staff-designated cell phone time only.
 If a student doesn’t have a phone to connect, they may ask staff to use their phone to call home if they desire.

-Students and families should not expect to be given time on a program to purchase SIM cards.
+Travelers and families should not expect to be given time on a program to purchase SIM cards.
 TTN staff will encourage students to remain as disconnected from their phones as possible so as to encourage connection to the country in which they are visiting.

 Drones, Laptops and Misc.
 Electronics on TTN Programs